developer-zebra/developer-zebra-site/src/emdk-for-android/6-3/tutorial/tutSimulScanAPI/index.md

 ---
-title: Capture critical data from documents using SimulScan API
+title: Data Capture Using the SimulScan API
 layout: guide.html
 product: EMDK For Android
 productversion: '6.3'